 Chirodiscoides Caviae doesn’t usually have serious or life-threatening signs.

-T. Caviae will cling into the skin of the small animal, causing severe itchiness – which is extremely stressful for the guinea pig.
-So stressful, that the guinea pig may even have seizures as a result.
+T. Caviae will cling into the skin of the small animal, causing severe itchiness.
+This is extremely stressful for the guinea pig.
+Guinea pig may even have seizures as a result.
 These convulsions can literally kill the piggy.

 An infested area is characterized by hair loss and dermatological problems; either dry and crusty, or thick and oily skin.
 This mite usually affects the inner thighs, shoulders, and neck.